 Some folks are surprised that there are some bromeliads that are carnivorous.
 In fact there are several including: Brocchina reducta, B. tatei, and Catopsis berteroniana.
 To be carnivorous, a plant must lure, capture and digest its prey.
 In the case of these bromeliads, they work in a manner similar to Sarracenia or other pitcher plants, with the hollows of the leaf clusters acting like a pitfall trap with slippery, waxy leaves.
 Earlier it was believed that they do not secrete digestive enzymes, and that bacterial decomposition was the digestive process.
 However in 2006, B. J. Plachno proved that B. reducta does secrete digestive enzymes and absorbs the nutrients.

 Carnivorous Bromeliads are typically propagated from divisions of "pups" or small plants emerging from the roots.
 They are also cloned in tissue culture.
-Seed are rare in cultivation.
+Seeds are rare in cultivation.